Campus Improvement Plan

 Lever 4: High-Quality Instructional Materials and Assessments, Lever 5: Effective Instruction

-Strategy 4: The SWE Guiding Coalition will participate in a book study, How to Coach Leadership in a PLC.
+Strategy 4: The SWE Guiding Coalition will review, How to Coach Leadership in a PLC.
 The goal of this activity is to set the foundation for PLC work and to build the leadership capacity of the team.
-The instructional leadership team will also participate in leadership and planning development training.
-Funding for books and training/ professional development & travel will be required.
+Funding for books and training/professional development & travel may be required.

 Strategy's Expected Result/Impact: Increased capacity in leadership Increased understanding of efficient planning and PLC work